gophernicus/gophernicus/INSTALL.md

 ## Dependencies

-These were obtained from a base docker installation, what we (will) be using on Travis.
+These were obtained from a base docker installation.

 ### Ubuntu 18.04, 16.04, Debian Sid, Buster, Stretch, Jessie
 - build-essential